 Students who previously studied a language not offered at BB&N and are new to the school in Grade 11 need to successfully complete two full years of the same language at BB&N. New students repeating Grade 11 must take a language course in Grade 11 and complete at least level three of language at BB&N; alternatively, these students may take and successfully pass a new language for two years.

 The Upper School offers six languages: Arabic, Chinese, French, Latin, Russian, and Spanish.
 World Languages offer first, second, third, fourth, and fifth year language study.
-In addition, French and Spanish have Honors sections starting in the second year.
-Chinese, French, Latin, and Spanish offer AP level courses.
+In addition, French, Latin, and Spanish have Honors sections starting in the second and third year, as well as upper-level electives (described below).
+Chinese has an Honors section starting in the third year.
+Chinese, French, Latin, and Spanish offer Advanced Placement level courses.

-A student who completes study in a primary language to the highest level offered (depending on the language); completes study in a secondary language to the third level (III), or the fourth level (IV) for a student who begins in the second level (II) in Grade 9; and earns honor grades (B or above for final grades in every year studied) will be recognized as a BB&N Language Scholar.
+A student who completes study in a primary language to the highest level offered (depending on the language); completes study in a secondary language to the third level (III) or the fourth level (IV) for a student who begins in the second level (II) in Grade 9; and earns a B or above for final grades in every year studied) will be recognized as a BB&N Language Scholar.
 Language Scholars are expected to continue in their Advanced Placement courses through the end of senior year (through Senior Spring Project) and to take the Advanced Placement exam in May.
+Only courses taken at BB&N or a previous secondary school (for students new to the School in Grades 10 or 11 only) fulfill the requirement for the BB&N Language Scholar Program.
+Courses taken with Global Online Academy do not fulfill any part of the BB&N Language Scholar requirement.

 The first third of this course is dedicated to the mastery of the phonetics and phonology of Modern Standard Arabic (MSA).
 The Arabic I course focuses on the development of vocabulary, as well as analyzing and producing basic structures in speaking, reading, writing, and listening.
 Throughout the application of the language, students use texts, articles, the Internet, audio-visual materials, and discussion to create a geographical and cultural context for the language.
 Additionally, a passive familiarity with regional variation establishes a framework for Arabic language in practice.